cemenenkoff/pythonomicon/README.md

 <!-- TOC --><a name="32-general-strategy-to-git-development"></a>
 ## 3.2 General Strategy to Git Development
-After cloning a project and aunthenticating, we want to have a cohesive general approach to developing new features in our repo.
+After cloning a project and aunthenticating, you want to have a cohesive general approach to developing new features in your repo.
-1. 💾 ***Commit frequently.*** We want to maintain a clean commit history by committing frequently, logically separating changing with meaningful commit messages.
+1. 💾 ***Commit frequently.*** You want to maintain a clean commit history by committing frequently, logically separating changing with meaningful commit messages.
 This makes reading the commit history much easier in the future.
-2. ❌ ***Avoid partial pushes.*** Only push to remote when our work is ready, and avoid partial pushes.
+2. ❌ ***Avoid partial pushes.*** Only push to remote when your work is ready, and avoid partial pushes.
 This is an essential practice to prevent bugs in production.
 3. 🌱 ***Develop on new branches.*** To make sure things don't get mixed up, its best to develop new features or bugfixes on new branches.
 Working solely on `master` is only really appropriate when you're the sole author of a project, and even still, creating new branches for particularly large feature changes saves a lot of headache if anything ever needs to be rolled back.

 <!-- TOC --><a name="33-usual-git-workflow"></a>
 ## 3.3 Usual Git Workflow
 Here's how my standard development process looks on a daily basis.
 Again, `merge` or `rebase` aren't used often, so they aren't a part of this flow.
-1. Clone the repository from its remote location to our local machine.
+1. Clone the repository from its remote location to your local machine.
    1. `git clone <url>`
       1. This can be done with SSH or HTTPS.
 SSH saves time in the long run and could be considered slightly more secure, but both methods are just fine.
 2. Make a new branch and switch to it.